Exactuals/nashville-music-hackathon-2018/README.md

 | 7      | 9      |
 | 11     | 12     |

-Your script should create the following output file, called "output.csv":
+Your script should create the following output file, called "output.csv" using the "input.csv" provided.:

 |   cluster_id  |	node_x  |	node_y  |
 | ------------- | ------- | ------- |